prometheus-operator/prometheus-operator/Documentation/proposals/202411-zone-aware-sharding.md

 stable, and thus preferrable solution.

 ## API changes

+> [!NOTE]
+> This proposal is mutually exclusive to [DaemonSet mode](./202405-agent-daemonset.md),
+> as prometheus always scrapes a single node in that case.
+> Defining a `shardingStrategy` when `DaemonSet mode` is active, should lead to
+> a reconciliation error.

 Following the algorithm presented above, we suggest the following configuration options to be added to the [Prometheus](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/api.md#monitoring.coreos.com/v1.Prometheus) and PrometheusAgent custom resource definitions.